Elsapro/wikijs/employment/interview-questions.md

 * How would you describe the culture?
 Future?
 * How did this opening occur?

-    - Past perfomrance for the position.
+    - Past performance for the position.

 * Turnover rate?
 * Have you offered this position to any internal candidates and what is their status?